python-websockets/websockets/docs/topics/compression.rst

   an integer between 9 (lowest memory usage) and 15 (best compression).
   Setting it to 8 is possible but rejected by some versions of zlib.

   On the server side, websockets defaults to 12.
+Specifically, the compression window size (server to client) is always 12 while the decompression window (client to server) size may be 12 or 15 depending on whether the client supports configuring it.

-On the client side, it lets the server pick a suitable value, which is the same as defaulting to 15.
+  On the client side, websockets lets the server pick a suitable value, which has the same effect as defaulting to 15.

 :mod:`zlib` offers additional parameters for tuning compression.
 They control the trade-off between compression rate, memory usage, and CPU usage only for